-Injection Mode: We recommend that you consider the following in setting up your methods and LC instrumentation.
+Injection Mode: We recommend that you consider the following in setting up your methods and LC instrumentation for most narrowbore applications.
 Due to the manner in which the pump firmware stores certain values and references the hardware, the minimum operating pressure for these pumps is 200 psi.

-We recommend that you use the PushLoop® mode for most narrowbore applications; however, depending on your sample volume, other injection modes may be more beneficial in some cases (see below).
+We recommend that you use the PushLoop® mode for narrow-bore applications; however, depending on your sample volume, other injection modes may be more beneficial (see below) in some cases.